stan4dbunny/Portfolio/README.md

 Using AMD's graphics testing framework [Capsaicin](https://github.com/GPUOpen-LibrariesAndSDKs/Capsaicin) (C++ and GLSL), I've been exploring [GI-1.1](https://gpuopen.com/download/publications/SA2023_RealTimeReflection.pdf) and looking into improving the infinite bounce lighting approximation with the goal to improve the glossy reflections in particular.

 ![image](https://github.com/user-attachments/assets/e0e0e0cf-7012-421c-911b-62be14933aa8)
-A screenshot from AMD's GI in the Capsaicin engine with multibounce.
+A screenshot from AMD's GI in the Capsaicin engine with more bounces.

 # Real-Time Volumetric Clouds in Unity
 I made these clouds for a sailing game.
 The clouds are based on [Real-time rendering of volumetric clouds](https://www.diva-portal.org/smash/get/diva2:1223894/FULLTEXT01.pdf) by Fredrik Häggström, which is based on the work of Andrew Schneider for Horizon Forbidden West.
+Things I did in the project:
 * Created 3D noise textures with Perlin and Worley noise using a compute shader
 * Implemented ray-marching in a shader to step through the cloud, at each step evaluating the density from the noise tetxure, as well marching a ray towards the sun
 * Considered real-life lighting phenomena such as in/out scattering with the Henyey-Greenstein phase function, and attentuation using Beer's law